 By this time in my quest for the origin of my relatively recent immigrant ancestors, I had contracted the genealogy bug.
 As it turns out, it is quite contagious and difficult to cure.

 I still had blank spots on my family tree, and I was determined to do what I needed to do to fill them in.
 Combine that with some mysteries that my adopted husband wanted to solve, and we decided to do the Ancestry DNA test.
 We were hoping that the DNA test could help us learn about our ethnicities.

 We ordered the tests – which felt like a splurge at the time.
 They were “birthday” presents to ourselves.
 I almost fell off my chair when they results came back.
-My husband had almost 10% Irish ancestry, despite being from a Latin American country (we had assumed his red hairs were from Spanish ancestry… he had none).

 The story continues, because I learned that my parents could possibly have different ancestry than me – all because of a process called recombination.
 So you can guess where all of the leads: testing my parents, learning more about DNA.